Qualitative software engineering research -- reflections and guidelines: Reflexivity and Method Overview

+Communication in remote teams: Discourse analysis can be used to study the communication patterns among remote software development teams.
+By examining the use of language, communication channels, and interaction styles, researchers can identify potential issues, such as misunderstandings or miscommunications, and develop best practices for effective communication in a distributed work environment.

+Decision-making processes: By analyzing the discourse during meetings and discussions, researchers can explore the decision-making processes in software development teams.
+This understanding can aid in developing strategies to enhance collaborative decision-making, reduce potential conflicts, and promote a more inclusive decision-making environment that considers diverse perspectives and opinions.

+Gender and diversity in software engineering: Discourse analysis can be employed to examine the language used in software engineering contexts, revealing implicit biases and power dynamics related to gender, race, and other aspects of diversity.
+By scrutinizing the ways in which language is used to construct and maintain social hierarchies, researchers can inform interventions to promote a more inclusive and diverse software engineering community.

+The three qualitative methods that we report in the present paper are mostly of interest to the natural settings of the ABC framework.
+While they can potentially also add value to qualitative judgment studies and sample studies of the neutral setting, the methods emphasize the maximization of the C in the ABC, that is realism of context, rather than generalizing over actors or behaviors.
+However, they also allow for increased precision in understanding the behavior of actors and in that sense can add value also in other settings, whether neutral or contrived.

-\subsection{Limitations and challenges}
+\subsubsection{Limitations and challenges}

-Many of the limitations and challenges are shared among the three described methods and also with qualitative methods in general.
-First of all, there are ethical challenges that the researchers must consider.
-The central principles of research ethics are informed consent, confidentiality, and avoidance of harm, which all creates dilemmas for qualitative studies~\cite{houghton2010ethical}.
+Many limitations and challenges are shared among the three described methods, and also with qualitative methods in general.
+Firstly, there are ethical challenges that the researchers must consider.
+The central principles of research ethics are informed consent, confidentiality, and avoidance of harm, which all create dilemmas for qualitative studies~\cite{houghton2010ethical}.

-Qualitative inquiries are discovery-oriented and it is hard to upfront anticipate what discoveries of human behavior, thoughts or feelings that will emerge.
-In such situation, informed consent becomes complicated since researchers cannot predict the scope of the study.
+Qualitative inquiries are discovery-oriented, and it is hard to anticipate upfront what discoveries of human behavior, thoughts, or feelings will emerge.
+In such situations, informed consent becomes complicated since researchers cannot predict the scope of the study.
 To formulate a description that offers participants a comprehensive account of their experience of the study clearly becomes challenging~\cite{mcleod1996qualitative, houghton2010ethical}.
-This is certainly true for narrative analysis and also for IPA, where the boundaries are loose and the researchers are encouraged to have broad and inclusive research questions.
+This is certainly true for narrative analysis and also for IPA, where the boundaries are loose, and the researchers are encouraged to have broad and inclusive research questions.